MMesbahU/Weggis/Files/selection.md

 Why is it bumpy?

 It is sometimes convenient to generate bootstrapped replicates of the SFS, by sampling with replacements genomic segments.
-This could be used for instance to get confidence intervals when using the SFS for demographic inferences (as you may seen in the next days).
+This could be used for instance to get confidence intervals when using the SFS for demographic inferences.
 This can be achieved in ANGSD using:
 ```
-$ANGSD/misc/realSFS Results/PEL.saf.idx -bootstrap 10  2> /dev/null > Results/PEL.boots.sfs
+realSFS Results/PEL.saf.idx -bootstrap 10  2> /dev/null > Results/PEL.boots.sfs
 cat Results/PEL.boots.sfs
 ```
 This command may take some time.